storeon/storeon/README.md

 * **Small.** 186 bytes (minified and gzipped).
 No dependencies.
   It uses [Size Limit] to control size.
+* **Fast.** It track what state parts was changed and re-render only components based on this state parts.
 * **Immutable.** The same Redux reducers, but already with syntax sugar on top.
 * **Modular.** API created to move business logic away from React components.